selfdriven-octo/octology/docs/index.md

 ## Ontology for Self-Actuating Communities

-Defining the Why, Who, What, How, Where & When.
+Where definitions come alive - defining the Why, Who, What, How, Where & When.

 - [What is Ontology](/what-is-ontology/)
 - [Incorporating skillzeb.io](https://skillzeb.io) - templates.